Kong/docs.konghq.com/app/_hub/kong-inc/app-dynamics/overview/_index.md

 ### Recommended installation

-If you are using Kong version 3.0.0.0 or later, the recommended way to installed the `libappdynamics.so` is placed it in the `/usr/local/kong/lib` directory.
+If you are using {{site.base_gateway}} 3.0.0.0 or later, we recommended installing the `libappdynamics.so` in the `/usr/local/kong/lib` directory.
-This directory is included in the Kong search path for shared libraries, so the `libappdynamics.so` file will be found automatically.
+This directory is included in the {{site.base_gateway}} search path for shared libraries, so the `libappdynamics.so` file will be found automatically.

 ### Alternative installation

-If you are using an older version of Kong, or if you prefer to install the `libappdynamics.so` file in a different location, you can do so.
+If you are using an older version of {{site.base_gateway}}, or if you prefer to install the `libappdynamics.so` file in a different location, you can do so.

-- If Kong is deployed in RHEL or CentOS, the `libappdynamics.so` file can be placed in the `/usr/lib64` directory, which is included in the default search path for shared libraries.
+- If {{site.base_gateway}} is deployed in RHEL or CentOS, the `libappdynamics.so` file can be in the `/usr/lib64` directory, which is included in the default search path for shared libraries.
-- If Kong is deployed in Debian or Ubuntu, the `libappdynamics.so` file can be placed in the `/usr/lib` directory, which is included in the default search path for shared libraries.
+- If {{site.base_gateway}} is deployed in Debian or Ubuntu, the `libappdynamics.so` file can be in the `/usr/lib` directory, which is included in the default search path for shared libraries.
 - If above options are not available, the `libappdynamics.so` file can be in one of the locations configured by the [system's shared library loader](https://tldp.org/HOWTO/Program-Library-HOWTO/shared-libraries.html).
 - Alternatively, the `LD_LIBRARY_PATH` environment variable can be set to the directory containing the `libappdynamics.so` file when starting {{site.base_gateway}}.